we-mobius/mobius-gui/README.md

 <h1 align="center">Mobius UI - alpha</h1>

-🎨 Mobius UI is a uitility-frist UI framework which inspired by Michal Malewicz's work on [Neumorphism](https://uxdesign.cc/neumorphism-in-user-interfaces-b47cef3bf3a6).
+🎨 Reactive & Stream & Driver based UI framework build on Mobius Utils, equiped with neumorphism-derived & utility-first styles.

 This repo will shows latest stage of Mobius UI before I surely complete the first stable version.
 We are now on the **alpha** stage.